aau-es-ml/VAD-with-adversarial-multi-task-learning/README.md

 # VAD-with-adversarial-multi-task-learning
 ## Description
-This repository contains the code used to generate the results on the AURORA2 database from the work presented in ```Adversarial Multi-Task Deep Learning for Noise-Robust Voice Activity Detection with Low Algorithmic Delay```.
-The work is built upon the work in ```Waveform-based Voice Activity Detection Exploiting Fully Convolutional networks with Multi-Branched Encoders```
+This repository contains the code used to generate the results on the AURORA2 database from the work presented in [1].
+The work is built upon the work in [2].

 The code is split into modules accordingly: